 In this way, we are decidedly different from the west.
 I think attempts in the west to separate the spiritual sphere and secular sphere is a historical mistake.
 Such a division is not characteristic to any civilisation except the west.

-security agents should immediately release a website editor who has been jailed for publishing photographs of teddy bears, the Committee to Protect Journalists said.
-The KGB, the nation's security service, is holding Anton Suryapin for alleged complicity
+Belarusian security agents should immediately release a website editor who has been jailed for publishing photographs of teddy bears, the Committee to Protect Journalists said.
+The KGB, the nation's security service, is holding Anton Suryapin

 Are Belarusian security agents worried that teddy bears are engaged in an illegal border crossing?
 It would be hard to keep a straight face about these absurd charges were it not for the fact that Anton Suryapin is sitting in jail, CPJ